-Singlebrook is Agile!
-We prefer to use an Agile web development process whenever possible.
+Singlebrook is agile!
+We prefer to use an agile web development process whenever possible.
 It's a well-designed, flexible and efficient method that results in reliable, scalable and powerful web software.
-The Agile method involves a lot of collaboration, and we often work in small teams to take advantage of the breadth of knowledge, experience and ideas from our different developers.
-Clients are involved in the process every step of the way to insure that the application is meeting their needs.
+The agile method involves a lot of collaboration, and we often work in small teams to take advantage of the breadth of knowledge, experience and ideas from our different developers.
+Clients are involved in the process every step of the way to ensure that the application is meeting your needs.
 You’ll be able to use the site as early as two weeks into the development process, which allows you to give us early feedback and verify that we’re building the right solution for your needs.
-Agile development makes it easy to incorporate changes to a project midstream if the client's requirements or ideas move in a different direction.
+Agile development makes it easy to incorporate changes to a project midstream if your requirements or ideas move in a different direction.
 This flexibility is a key benefit!

-Our developers are also trained in the traditional Waterfall Method of software development.
-In the Waterfall Method, each step is completed and then leads to the next: Requirements Gathering, Functional Specification, Design, Coding, Testing & Maintenance.
-With Agile, we maintain greater flexibility by going through the steps in the Waterfall Method in a more iterative fashion with the project broken down into smaller pieces.
+Another method of developing software is known as the "waterfall" method.
+In it, each step is completed and then leads to the next: Requirements Gathering, Functional Specification, Design, Coding, Testing & Maintenance.
+With agile, we maintain greater flexibility by going through the steps in the waterfall method in a more iterative fashion with the project broken down into smaller pieces.

-We use a web-based tool called Tracker to manage our Agile projects.
-Your main contacts will help orient you in how to use Tracker to help manage your project.
+We use a web-based tool called Tracker to manage our projects.
+We will help orient you in how to use Tracker to help manage your project.
 Using this tool to collaborate with us results in a more efficient and more inexpensive process.

-The client should acknowledge that they have reviewed and approved the status reports after receiving them each Monday.
-If status reports don't get approved by Wednesday, the project might get delayed.
+The client should be in regular contact with their lead developer and respond to requests for approval of changes in a timely manner so the project is not delayed.
 Prompt approvals are key to keeping the project on track.
-If a client is out of town and can't approve a status report, then they should provide another contact or communicate with the project manager to work out an alternate plan.
+If a client is out of town and can't monitor communication from the project team, they should provide another contact or communicate with their lead developer to work out an alternate plan.

-When presented with changes in estimates or budget in Tracker and the Status Reports, you have three choices, known as CAPE:
+When presented with changes in estimates or budget, you have three choices, known as CAPE:

-2 - Postpone the additional work by putting it in the Icebox and approving it later when you’re ready to increase your budget.
+- Postpone the additional work by putting it in the icebox and approving it later when you’re ready to increase your budget.